yogendrasapkar/Portfolio-Website/README.md

 ## CSS was used to design the content properly
 Various fonts, background colors and other peroperties were used to design and decorate the page.

-## Js was used to make site intractive
+## Js was used to make site intractiveax

 Various color changing to webpage referencing tecnique was used.